 Long term care (LTC) is coverage that provides home health care, adult day care, and nursing home coverage for individuals 65 onwards or someone who has a chronic or disabling condition that needs constant supervision.
 This benefit package helps provide for the cost of long term care beyond a predetermined period.

 LTC is not health insurance or medical care.
 Individuals who require LTC are usually not sick in the traditional sense but instead are unable to perform the daily activities.
 Activities of Daily living (ADL) is what health professionals call the routine ability of feeding, bathing, dressing, grooming, work, homemaking, and leisure.
 There are several evaluation tools that the medical profession uses such as the Katz ADL scale, the Lawton IADL scale, the Roper-Logan Tierney model of nursing, and the program of all-inclusive care for the elderly (PACE).

-Good Neighbor Insurance, dev.gninsurance.com, provides different LTC options for our clients.
+Good Neighbor Insurance, www.gninsurance.com, provides different LTC options for our clients.
 Good Neighbor Insurance (GNI) also provides individual and family health insurance, Medicare Supplement plans, dental plans, personal property and casualty cover, and other benefits such as short term travel insurance.
-You may reach any of GNI’s agents by calling their toll free number at 866-636-9100 or Phoenix Arizona number at 480-633-9500 or email them at email@example.com.
+You may reach any of GNI’s agents by calling their toll free number at 866-636-9100 or Phoenix Arizona number at 480-633-9500 or email them at firstname.lastname@example.org.

 Why do U.S. citizens purchase LTC cover?

 - Avoid becoming a burden to their family

 - Ensure they receive care in a quality facility

 - Ensure they have options for care